firstcontributions/first-contributions/sourcetree-macos-tutorial.md

 Please note, this tutorial is for MacOS.
 Please refer to the [Windows Tutorial]() for Sourcetree if that is what you want to use.
 -->

-Download [Sourcetree](https://www.sourcetreeapp.com), Install and open it.
+Download [Sourcetree](https://www.sourcetreeapp.com), install and open it.

 You should see the "Sourcetree" modal dialog.